Helping You on the Road to Recovery

-EVERY 45 SECONDS, someone in the United States has a stroke, about 795,000 people per year, making stroke the third-leading cause of death in this country and a leading cause of long-term disability.
+EVERY 45 SECONDS, someone in the United States has a stroke, about 795,000 people per year, making stroke the fifth-leading cause of death in this country and a leading cause of long-term disability.

 Offering rapid diagnosis and treatment at Mercy Emergency Department, an inpatient rehabilitation center, and educational and support groups, Mercy Stroke Center can help.